doersino/UnicodeMathML/README.md

 ### Status

-Generally consistent with Sargent's tech note, some edge-cases that aren't precisely specified might be iffy.
+Generally consistent with Sargent's tech note, some edge cases that aren't unambiguously specified might differ from the canonical implementation in Microsoft Office.
 Abstract boxes are largely unimplemented due to insufficient specification.

 ## Getting Started